garrandall/popular-music-data/tracks/don-t-rain-on-my-parade-glee-cast.md

 I've gotta fly once
 I've gotta try once
 Only can die once, right sir
-Oooh, life is juicy, juicy and you see I've gotta have my bite, sir
+Oh, life is juicy, juicy and you see I've gotta have my bite, sir

 Get ready for me love 'cause I'm a comer
 I've simply gotta march, my hearts a drummer